moda20/SyncApp/README.md

  * If you do not install the ionic CLI (`npm install -g ionic`)
  * Run `ionic serve` in a terminal from the project root.

+ * The app uses Firebase as Database and Angular fire 2 to communicate with it, check them out before you run this.

  ## File Structure
  ```